Things to Note when Visiting Triskel

 We look forward to welcoming audience members back again to Triskel Arts Centre.

 As part of our commitment to the continued well-being of our audience members, team members, and in ongoing eﬀorts to assist our community in preventing the spread of COVID-19, we implemented enhanced protocols and procedures you will notice before and during your visit.
 We continue to monitor all guidelines and will update and revise below accordingly.

 We are committed to the Health & Safety of our staff and audiences.
 And we are operating under the agreed protocols described under “Guidance documents for the Safe Operations of Cinemas during COVID-19 Resilience and Recovery 2020-2021”, a copy of which can be found here.

-- Triskel Gallery Space is open Monday–Thursday 4–9pm & Friday–Sunday 11am–6pm
+- Triskel Gallery Space is open Monday–Wednesday 4–9pm, Thursday–Sunday 11am–6pm

 - Triskel Cinema is back – please visit the Cinema page for details of upcoming screenings.

-- Bear with us as we work towards bringing back our physical Box Office at the venue.
-We encourage everyone to purchase tickets online in advance.
+- We encourage everyone to purchase tickets online in advance and to use contactless payment where possible.
 If you have any queries, please email TriskelBoxOffice[@]TriskelArtsCentre[.]ie

 Before your visit

 Please note we ask that you do not visit Triskel if you: